Ascension-Addons/DeadlyBossMods/README.md

-# Addon Name
+# Deadly Boss Mods

-This is the repository for <Addon Name>.
+This is the repository for Deadly Boss Mods.
 Modified for Ascension.gg.